Persuasive Writing: How to Convince Anyone with Your Words!

 Opinion: “We should have a pizza day next Friday.”

-Reason 1 + Evidence: “Pizza gives us energy because it has protein and carbs, which help our brains stay sharp during lessons.”
+Reason 1 + evidence: “Pizza gives us energy because it has protein and carbs, which help our brains stay sharp during lessons.”

-Reason 2 + Evidence: “A pizza party would let us practice teamwork as we choose toppings together.”
+Reason 2 + evidence: “A pizza party would let us practice teamwork as we choose toppings together.”

 Counterargument: “Some might worry about the mess, but we can use napkins and clean up together.”

-Call To Action: “Let’s vote for pizza day on Thursday’s class poll!”
+Call to action: “Let’s vote for pizza day on Thursday’s class poll!”

 3. Persuasive Words That Pack a Punch